AI Governance and Assurance — Restoring Confidence Without Slowing Progress

 AI solutions are implemented in line with technical standards

-live AI usage is monitored, reviewed, and refreshed
+live AI usage is monitored, reviewed and refreshed

 suppliers are governed consistently

-This approach deliberately builds on existing IT delivery, security, and assurance controls rather than reinventing them.
+This approach deliberately builds on existing IT delivery, security and assurance controls rather than reinventing them.

-Key Artefact: AI Technical Governance and Assurance Policy.
+Key Artefact: AI Technical Governance and Assurance Policy

-3.3 Data Governance and Assurance
+3.3 Pillar 3: Data Governance and Assurance

 AI amplifies existing data risks.

-reference and model-building data
+reference and model-building data, including data quality, provenance and bias considerations

 Key Artefact: AI Data Governance and Assurance Policy

-3.4 AI Education and Training
+3.4 Pillar 4: AI Education and Training

-3.5 Strategy and Culture
+3.5 Pillar 5: Strategy and Culture

-AI Governance is ineffective without strategic clarity and leadership intent.
+AI governance is ineffective without strategic clarity and leadership intent.

-ensuring leadership alignment and sponsorship
+ensuring leadership alignment and sponsorship, providing visible ownership and decision-making authority

 Key Artefact: AI Strategy and Roadmap